MhmdTahaSheRif/QR_CODE/README.md

 ## ✨ Live Demo

-Explore the interactive features and dynamic elements of Spering by visiting the hosted page on Github:
+Explore the interactive features and dynamic elements of QR_CODE by visiting the hosted page on Github:
 [QR CODE Page](https://mhmdtahasherif.github.io/QR_CODE/)